For Developers/Glossary/Top-p (Nucleus Sampling)

 Top-p vs top-k vs temperature

-These three parameters all influence token selection:
+These three parameters influence token selection differently:

-• Temperature reshapes the probability distribution
+• Temperature reshapes the probability distribution before sampling

 Common top-p values

-• 1.0: No truncation - considers all tokens.
+• 1.0: No truncation; all tokens remain candidates

 Related terms